dmahr1/quick-reference/index.md

 - Misc
   - Setting `HOMEBREW_NO_AUTO_UPDATE=1` will prevent auto-updates from occurring.

-# Python environments: pip, virtualenv, pipenv, conda
+# Python environments: pip, virtualenv, pipenv, conda, uv
 - Virtual Environments
   - **System packages** are built-in to the standard Python library.
   - **Site packages** are third party libraries that are installed separately in a folder specified by `import site; site.getsitepackages()`.
 But this doesn't disambiguate versions.